rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 }
 ```

-You can learn a lot about how the type checker when works using it.
+You can learn a lot about how the type checker works using it.
 E.g. using my `Either` type as an example:

 ```JavaScript
 const tstnum: Either<number, string> = {type: "left", content: _()}